Summer Bummer: A Young Camper's $142,938 Snakebite

 In a statement, St. Vincent Evansville noted that the family was not responsible for that full tab and instead was expected to pay less than $3,500.
 But the facility appears to have since lowered its price for CroFab.
 According to its price list — posted online to satisfy a recent federal requirement — the drug now costs $5,096.76 per vial.

 And the snake antivenin market in the U.S. now has another drug competing for patients: Anavip.
-The Mexican product — launched in October — has a list price of $1,220 a vial in the U.S, according to Rare Disease Therapeutics, which distributes the drug in the U.S.
+The Mexican product — launched in October — has a list price of $1,220 a vial in the U.S., according to Rare Disease Therapeutics, which distributes the drug in the U.S.

-Anapiv's arrival was stalled by a lawsuit filed by BTG in 2013, claiming the drug infringed on its patent.
+Anavip's arrival was stalled by a lawsuit filed by BTG in 2013, claiming the drug infringed on its patent.

 The drug's true effect on the market remains unclear.
 CroFab and Anavip are not entirely interchangeable.
 (The FDA hasn't approved Anavip for copperhead bites, for instance.)
 And, as part of the legal settlement, Anavip-makers must pay royalties to BTG until the CroFab patent expires in 2028.